 Training of soldiers

-For the armored troops the basic training lasted 21 weeks during the entire war, although it occurred since 1944 that recruits had to be participate in combat units after 16 weeks if necessary.
+For the armored troops the basic training lasted 21 weeks during the entire war, although it occurred since 1944 that recruits had to be participated in combat units after 16 weeks if necessary.

 For comparison, the basic training in the U.S. Army until 1943 was at just 13 weeks.
 This was later increased to 17 weeks, but by pressure for the preparations for the invasion in the Normandy again had to be reduced to 13 weeks.

 Tank crews received a training from 17 weeks, but in January 1945 this had to be shortened to 15 weeks.